 - 1. For programs with 17 or more beds, residential treatment is limited to medically necessary services for documented mental health diagnoses for Medicaid members 21 years of age or older. - 2.
 For programs with 17 or more beds, stays of up to 60 days may be reimbursed based on medical necessity.
 Medicaid will not reimburse any part of a stay that exceeds 60 days. - 3.
 For Medicaid members enrolled in the PMHP, UMIC Plans, or HOME, mental health residential treatment must be provided through the member's plan.
-Programs are not reimbursed through FFS Medicaid for PMHP, UMIC Plan, or HOME enrollees. - 4.
-For Medicaid members not enrolled in the PMHP, UMIC Plans, or HOME, programs are reimbursed through FFS Medicaid. - 5.
+DMHF does not reimburse programs on a FFS basis for PMHP, UMIC Plan, or HOME enrollees. - 4.
+For Medicaid members not enrolled in the PMHP, UMIC Plans, or HOME, DMHF reimburses programs on a FFS basis. - 5.
 For Medicaid members 21 years of age or older, programs are reimbursed on a per diem bundled payment basis using the applicable procedure code specified in the 'Procedure Codes and Unit of Service' section below.
-All services included in Chapters 2-2 through 2-12 of this manual, and case management services covered in the Utah Medicaid Provider Manual for Targeted Case Mental Illness, are included in the per diem bundled payment rate.
-Programs may not separately report the services included in the per diem bundled payment.
+All services included in Chapters 2-2 through 2-12 of this manual, and case management services covered in the Utah Medicaid Provider Manual for Targeted Case

+Management for Individuals with Serious Mental Illness, are included in the per diem bundled payment rate.
+Programs may not report these services under any other procedure codes.

 - 6. Services not included in the per diem bundled payment rate are drug-administered codes (e.g., J codes). - 7.
 Programs may only report the per diem bundled service codes for dates when at least one service is provided to the Medicaid member, either a rehabilitative service in accordance with Chapters 2-2 through 2-12 of this manual, or a case management service in accordance with the Utah Medicaid Provider Manual for Targeted Case Management for Individuals with Serious Mental Illness.
 This includes hospital admission and discharge dates; however, per diem reimbursement is not available for any other dates of service while the Medicaid member is an inpatient of a hospital. - 8.
-If due to COVID-19 the program quarantines the Medicaid member in a different location, the program may report these dates of service as long as the member continues to receive therapeutic services covered under the bundled procedure code (H0017 or H2013).
+If due to COVID-19 the program quarantines the Medicaid member in a different location, the program may bill for these dates of service as long as the member continues to receive therapeutic services covered under the bundled procedure code (H0017 or H2013).